jameshfisher/jameshfisher.com/_posts/2018-11-15-how-to-count-at-scale-at-redis-day-london-2018.md

 ---
-title: "_How to count at scale_ at Redis Day London 2018"
+title: _How to count at scale_ at Redis Day London 2018
 tags:
   - talk
 ---